zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    'C'/'c' history reporting.

-   :c: The connection record for the TCP connection.
+   :param c: The connection record for the TCP connection.

-   :is_orig: True if the event is raised for the originator side.
+   :param is_orig: True if the event is raised for the originator side.

-   :threshold: the threshold that was crossed
+   :param threshold: the threshold that was crossed

    .. zeek:see::  udp_multiple_checksum_errors
       tcp_multiple_zero_windows tcp_multiple_retransmissions tcp_multiple_gap